poker-apprentice/types/README.md

 #### `assertCard`

-A more rigid implementation of `isCard`, throwing if the provided string value is not a valid representation of a `Card`.
+A more rigid implementation of `isCard`, throwing if the provided string value is not a valid representation of a `Card`, and acting as an [assertion type guard](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions).

 ```ts
 const cards = ['As', 'Kd', '5h', '2c'].map(assertCard);